 In the year 2005-06, the Third Round of National Family Health Survey (NFHS 2005-06) released state and national level estimates on the nutritional status of children under five years of age in India.
-The report noted that 40.4 per cent of the children in India were reported as underweight.
-Subsequently in the HUNGaMA Report presented in the year 2011, the indicator for malnutrition remained as high as the previous reports, with 40 per cent of the children underweight and 60 per cent stunted.
+The report noted that 40.4 percent of the children in India were reported as underweight.
+Subsequently in the HUNGaMA Report presented in the year 2011, the indicator for malnutrition remained as high as the previous reports, with 40 percent of the children underweight and 60 percent stunted.

 However, the reports were far from being universally accepted and were also widely criticized on methodological grounds.
 In his working paper titled “The Myth of Child Malnutrition in India”, released by IIPS (International Institute of Population Sciences), Arvind Panagariya questioned the use of reference standards for classifying children (under five years of age) as malnourished.
-Seconding the argument, Panagariya also questioned whether a certain individual suffering from malnutrition can be “pushed” into the safe (adequately nourished zone) within their life time as it takes generations for a population to reach its full nutritional potential.
+Seconding the argument, Panagariya also questioned whether a certain individual suffering from malnutrition can be “pushed” into the safe (adequately nourished zone) within their lifetime as it takes generations for a population to reach its full nutritional potential.

-While the second argument can be more prudently discussed by students and scholars of medical fraternity, much can be said about the first; reference standards.
-My understanding over the methodological protocol involved while calculating malnutrition majorly stems from the nutritional analysis conducted on the data gathered by Annual Health Survey – Clinical Anthropometric and Biochemical survey (AHS-CAB, 2013-2014).
+While the second argument can be more prudently discussed by students and scholars of the medical fraternity, much can be said about the first; reference standards.
+My understanding of the methodological protocol involved while calculating malnutrition majorly stems from the nutritional analysis conducted on the data gathered by the Annual Health Survey – Clinical Anthropometric and Biochemical survey (AHS-CAB, 2013-2014).
 After its release, AHS-CAB shall provide the most recent estimates on malnutrition and non-communicable, life-style oriented diseases for the 9 EAG states in India.

 There are presently popular reference standards for calculating malnutrition namely; NCHS (National Centre Health Statistics, U.S.) Standards and the MGRS (Multicenter Growth Study Group, WHO) standards.
 While the NFHS 2 (National Family Health Survey, Second Round) made use of NCHS standards, subsequently the NFHS 3 made use of MGRS standards.
 AHS-CAB makes use of the MGRS reference standards 2007, updated by WHO.
 Both the studies provide a normal growth curve for children under 5 years of age and can be most popularly seen in the growth charts available at Sub-Centres or hospitals in India.
-While these be the tools, how does one calculate “malnutrition” per se?
+While these be the tools, how does one calculate “malnutrition” per see?

 The reference standards calculates three constructs namely: